 Principal on the Offered Bonds is payable at maturity or prior redemption.
-Interest on the Offered Bonds commences to accrue on the date of delivery thereof and is payable semi-annually on each June 1 and December 1, commencing December 1, 2025.
+Interest on the Offered Bonds commences to accrue on the date of delivery thereof and is payable semi-annually on each January 1 and July 1, commencing January 1, 2026.
 The Offered Bonds are subject to redemption including, but not limited to, sinking fund payments, without premium, prior to maturity as described herein.

 The Offered Bonds are issued in \$5,000 denominations and in integral multiples thereof.
-The Offered Bonds will be initially issued and may be purchased only in book-entry form through the facilities of the Depository Trust Company ("DTC").
+The Offered Bonds will be initially available and may be purchased only in book-entry form through the facilities of the Depository Trust Company ("DTC").
 U.S. Bank Trust Company, National Association, Minneapolis, Minnesota, is the Trustee.

-The Offered Bonds are secured, equally and ratably with the Currently Outstanding Bonds and any Rental Housing Bonds hereafter issued (except as otherwise described herein), by Mortgage Loans, Investment Obligations, Revenues and other Assets of the Virginia Housing Development Authority (the "Authority") pledged thereto, and are general obligations of the Authority, subject to agreements heretofore or hereafter made with owners of Authority obligations other than Owners, all as more fully described herein.
+The Offered Bonds are secured, equally and ratably with the Currently Outstanding Bonds and any Commonwealth Mortgage Bonds hereafter issued (except as otherwise described herein), by Mortgage Loans, Investment Obligations, Revenues and other Assets of the Virginia Housing Development Authority (the "Authority") pledged thereto, and are general obligations of the Authority, subject to agreements heretofore or hereafter made with owners of Authority obligations other than Owners, all as more fully described herein.

 The Authority has no taxing power.
-The Rental Housing Bonds do not constitute a debt or grant or loan of credit of the Commonwealth of Virginia, and the Commonwealth of Virginia shall not be liable thereon, nor shall the Rental Housing Bonds be payable out of any funds other than those of the Authority.
+The Commonwealth Mortgage Bonds do not constitute a debt or grant or loan of credit of the Commonwealth of Virginia, and the Commonwealth of Virginia shall not be liable thereon, nor shall the Commonwealth Mortgage Bonds be payable out of any funds other than those of the Authority.

-The Offered Bonds are offered when, as and if issued, subject to prior sale, or withdrawal or modification of the offer without notice.
-The Offered Bonds are offered subject to the receipt of the Approving and Tax Opinion of Hawkins Delafield & Wood LLP, New York, New York, Bond Counsel to the Authority, as more fully described in "Legal Matters" and "Tax Matters" herein.
-It is expected that the Offered Bonds will be available for delivery through DTC in New York, New York on or about June 17, 2025.
+The Offered Tax-Exempt Bonds are re-offered for delivery when, as and if the conditions precedent to the conversion of the interest rates thereon and the remarketing thereof are satisfied, subject to prior sale, or withdrawal or modification of the offer without notice.
+At the time of the issuance of the Offered Tax-Exempt Bonds on November 21, 2024, the Approving and Tax Opinion of Hawkins Delafield & Wood LLP, New York, New York, Bond Counsel to the Authority, as more fully described in "Legal Matters" and "Tax Matters" herein was delivered.
+The Offered Taxable Bonds are offered for delivery when, as and if issued, subject to prior sale, or withdrawal or modification of the offer without notice.
+The Offered Taxable Bonds are offered subject to the receipt of the Approving Opinion of Hawkins Delafield & Wood LLP, New York, New York, Bond Counsel to the Authority, as more fully described in "Legal Matters" and "Tax Matters" herein.
+Certain legal matters will be passed upon for the Remarketing Agents and Underwriters by their counsel, Kutak Rock LLP, Washington, D.C.
+It is expected that the Offered Bonds will be available for delivery through DTC in New York, New York on or about May 20, 2025.